 About the Sustainability Action Network

-History The Sustainability Action Network (S.A.N.) emerged in the Autumn of 2007 in response to an expressed community need to move beyond discussion and into personal and policy action.
-We organized to draw together members of the larger Kaw Valley community of Eastern Kansas to focus on issues involving the economic and social impacts of energy and resource depletion, climate disruption, and economic globalization.
-We agreed that a formal organization was needed to advance ecological sustainability on several fronts simultaneously and methodically.
+History The Sustainability Action Network (Sustainability Action) emerged in the Autumn of 2007 in response to an expressed community need to move beyond discussion and into personal and policy action, and to move beyond one-on-one skill sharing to leveraging our knowledge to large audiences.
+Our efforts focus on issues involving the economic and social impacts of energy and resource depletion, climate disruption, and economic globalization.
+We founded a formal organization to advance ecological sustainability on several fronts simultaneously and methodically.

-The S.A.N.
-Mission is to bring awareness of the global crisis caused by climate change, energy vulnerability and economic instability to communities in the Kansas River bioregion, and the tools needed to re-skill and re-localize our economy and create a more socially just and ecologically sustainable world.
+The Sustainability Action Mission is to bring awareness of the global crisis caused by climate change, energy vulnerability and economic instability to communities in the Kansas River bioregion, and the tools needed to re-skill and re-localize our economy and create a more socially just and ecologically sustainable world.

 Our Vision Ecological sustainability means living in a way that is mindful of consequences for the future.
 We envision a community built around livelihood strategies that protect the commons of clean air, soil and water; deliver efficient, affordable, clean and renewable energy; prioritize local food systems; and promote biological diversity so that future generations of people and other species can also satisfy their basic needs.